runtimeverification/evm-semantics/data.md

 EVM uses bounded 256 bit integer words.
 Here we provide the arithmetic of these words, as well as some data-structures over them.

+EVM also has bytes (8 bit words) for some encodings of data, but only a very light dependence on byte-level manipulation.
+It's doubtful that having two different ways of reading the base data-units (or that limiting yourself to machine-representable units) is beneficial.
+Arguably hardware should evolve to directly support more elegant languages, rather than our languages evolving towards our hardware.

 ```k
 requires "domains.k"